-We plan to examine heterogeneity in the hotspot policing treatment by two main characteristics: baseline level of crime and level of police capacity.
+We plan to examine heterogeneity in the hotspot policing treatment by one main characteristic: baseline level of crime .

 The direction of the impact baseline crime level on treatment is unclear.
 On the one hand, areas with higher crime will experience larger declines because our crime index is bounded by zero, so crime reductions in relatively lower-crime areas will be more difficult.
 On the other hand, additional policing by two officers may not be enough to break up certain cartels, meaning that areas with lower crime are easier to treat.
 Therefore we will test this hypothesis with a two-sided test.
+The heterogeneity analysis are not as important as the key parameters described below because (i) there is a great deal of noise in baseline crime, both from the survey and administrative data, and (ii) since we are intervening on high crime areas only, there is less variation in the "signal", and so the noise to signal ratio is potentially quite great.